surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Formula Modulator (write this)
   - Formula Wavetables (write this)

-- Other Modulation Changes
+- Accessibility Support
+  - Juce 6.1 gives support for accesible UIs allowing screen readers and other navigation tools to work
+  - WIP still but this is a top level feature

 - Modulation Overview Window
     - Write this

+- New Audio Features
+  - Micro-tuning support
+    - Voice-skip in KBM with 'x' works
+    - Channel-per-octave mode
+  - Greatly expanded WaveShaper Stage
+    - The waveshaper has gone from 5 models to (N)
+    - Models include harmoic extension, noise, trigonemetric folders, classic folders, and much more
+  - A new "Threeler" filter model
+  - Effects:
+    - The "Tape" FX model gets a hystersis mode option
+    - Integrate more Airwindows Effects: Chamber, a great reverb

+- Other Modulation Changes
   - Surge can now 'mute' modulations
   - Add a second deform mode for S&H LFOs
   - MSEG can now trigger FEG/AEG at en envelope start
   - Vector valued modulators (more to come)
   - LFO Shuffle can be extended to allow bipolar shuffles (useful for 'swing' beats in the step sequencer)

-- New Synth Audio Features
-  - Greatly expanded WaveShaper Stage
-    - The waveshaper has gone from 5 models to (N)
-    - Models include harmoic extension, noise, and much more
-  - A new "Threeler" filter model
-  - Integrate more Airwindows Effects
-    - Chamber, a great reverb
+  - The MSEG Editor supports multi-select (with shift-drag)

 - Smaller changes
   - Window oscillator has an option to do continuous morphing